 Balls that go out of bounds are to be returned to where they became out of bounds, or stopped on the sidelines before they go out of bounds.
 If the initial out of bounds location can’t be determined, then the balls should be placed on the centerline.

 A player is considered hit only if there is direct contact with a live ball released by the opposing team (except for “Failed Block”- see “Blocking” #2)

 Hit etiquette: If a player is hit, he should drop all held balls, raise his arm to signal that he is out, and leave the court immediately and minimize gameplay disruption.
 (Once on the sidelines, knocked-out players are not allowed to kick or pass balls to their teammates.
 This is illegal and will result in the ball being turned over to the opposing team).

 Headshots: To simplify the game, all headshots count.
 However, we do not condone intentional headshots.
-Gym Leads reserve the right to discipline players if there are repeated violations or if the single violation is severe (see Code of Conduct).
+(See “Headshot Strikes” in Technical)

-If in doubt, players should call themselves out (AKA “If in doubt, you are out”).
+When in doubt of whether a player is hit or not, the player should call themselves out (AKA “If in doubt, you are out”).

-A player is not out from a hit until the thrown ball touches another object or surface.
+A player is not out from a hit until the thrown ball touches another object, surface, or another player.

-If a player catches a ball thrown by an opponent, the thrower is out and one player returns to the catcher’s side in the order of first out, first in.
+If a player catches a ball thrown by an opponent, the thrower is out and one player returns to the catcher’s side in the same order that the players were eliminated in.